refaktor/rye/INTRO_1.md

 __print__ above looks a lot like __age__ and __description__.
 It looks like a word and it is a word.
 But this word is linked to another type of value, a __builtin function__.

-Builtin behind print accepts 1 argument, so rye evaluates expression on the right to get that value.
+Builtin behind _print_ accepts 1 argument, so rye evaluates expression on the right to get that value.
 Then the builtin prints it.

-It would be the time to do:
+Better late than never, now would be a good time to do:

 ```factor
 print "Hello world!"